Jim Alers: Ultimate Fighting Championship

 Alers made his promotional debut against Alan Omer on August 23, 2014 at UFC Fight Night 39, filling in for an injured Tim Elliott.
 He won the fight via split decision.

 Alers was expected to face Lucas Martins on July 16, 2015 at UFC Fight Night 45.
 However, Alers pulled out of the bout citing injury, and was replaced by Alex White.

 Alers faced Chas Skelly on February 14, 2015 at UFC Fight Night 60.
 He lost the fight via TKO in the closing seconds of the second round.

 Alers next faced Cole Miller on December 19, 2015 at UFC on Fox 17.
 The bout was ruled a No Contest after Miller was accidentally poked in the eye by Alers in the second round and was unable to continue.

 Alers faced Jason Knight on July 23, 2016 at UFC on Fox 20.
 He lost the fight via split decision.

 Bare Knuckle Fighting Championship

-On June 22, 2019, Jim Alers defeated Elvin Brito via KO at 0:45 in round 1 at Bare Knuckle FC 6.
+On June 22, 2019, Jim Alers defeated Elvin Brito via KO at 0:45 in round 1 at BKFC 6.

-On August 10, 2019, Jim Alers defeated Leonard Garcia via TKO at 1:38 in round 1 at Bare Knuckle FC 7.
+On August 10, 2019, Jim Alers defeated Leonard Garcia via TKO at 1:38 in round 1 at BKFC 7.

-On October 19, 2019, Jim Alers defeated Julian Lane via TKO at 0:53 in round 2 at Bare Knuckle FC 8.
+On October 19, 2019, Jim Alers defeated Julian Lane via TKO at 0:53 in round 2 at BKFC 8.
 After the fight, Alers stated he wants a shot at the title and wants to face the winner of Artem Lobov and Jason Knight.

 Alers faced Kaleb Harris in the BKFC Super Welterweight Tournament quarterfinals at BKFC 10 on February 15, 2020.
 He won the fight via majority decision.

 Alers is next expected to challenge Luis Palomino for the BKFC Super Welterweight Championship at BKFC 14 on November 14, 2020.